64032466/f5-agility-labs-waf/docs/class9/module1/lab2.rst

     ..
 Note:: When we disabled the staging, we represented a user waiting out the enforcement readiness period.
 We basically just time traveled to the future!!  https://youtu.be/8qrriKcwvlY

 #.
 Congratulations!
-Your business now has a protected app, and you have visibility into how well you are protected against the OWASP Top 10.
-In the following labs we will work to get you even nore risk protection.
+You now have a protected app, and you have visibility into how well you are protected against the OWASP Top 10.
+In the following labs we will work to get you even more protection against the OWASP Top 10.